Skip to main content

 Why it matters

-Movement pitches only become weapons when paired with command; a rise ball with great spin but poor command is just a ball that sometimes catches the zone by accident.
+Movement pitches only become weapons when they can be placed.
+A rise ball with great spin that lands anywhere is just a ball that sometimes catches the zone by accident.

 How it shows up on video

-Chart the actual landing spot of each pitch against the catcher's pre-pitch target over a full outing; tight clustering around the target across many pitches is the clearest video-based evidence of command.
+Chart the actual landing spot of each pitch against the catcher's pre-pitch target over a full outing.
+Tight clustering around the target across many pitches is the clearest video-based evidence of the skill.

 Common mistakes

-• Mistaking a high strike percentage for good command when pitches are landing all over the zone rather than at specific targets
+• Mistaking a high strike percentage for precision when pitches are landing all over the zone rather than at specific targets

 • Working on velocity and movement in the bullpen without ever practicing to a specific target

-• Losing command selectively under pressure counts because target practice was never done in simulated game stress
+• Losing accuracy selectively under pressure counts because target practice was never done in simulated game stress

 Frequently asked questions